 Appendix B: Cross-script Confusables

-Devanagari script has a major set of possible cross-script confusables with the Gurmukhi script.
+The Devanagari script has a major set of possible cross-script confusables with the Gurmukhi script.
 The Table 21 lists them.

-In addition to Gurmukhi, single instance of cross-script confusable is found with Bengali, Gujarati, Telugu, Kannada, Malayalam and Sinhala.
+In addition to Gurmukhi, some instances of cross-script confusable are found with Bengali, Gujarati, Telugu, Kannada, Malayalam and Sinhala.

 It is to be noted that none of the combinations listed in Table 21 are termed to be equivalents of each other semantically or otherwise.
 They are only grouped based on possible visual confusability.